pingcap/docs-cn/tools/syncer.md

 # If you set its value to true, Syncer stops and exits when it encounters the DDL operation.
 stop-on-ddl = false

-# max-retry is used for retry during network interruption.
+# The maximum number of times an SQL statement should be retried.
+One common cause of statement retries is network interruption.
 max-retry = 100

+# Specify the time zone used by the target database; all timestamp fields in binlog are converted according to the time zone; the local time zone of Syncer is used by default.
+# timezone = "Asia/Shanghai"

+# Skip the DDL statement; the format is **prefix exact match**, for example, you need to fill at least `DROP TABLE` in to skip `DROP TABLE ABC`.
+# skip-ddls = ["ALTER USER", "CREATE USER"]

+# After Syncer uses `route-rules` to map the upstream schema and table into `target-schema` and `target-table`,
+# Syncer matches the mapped `target-schema` and `target-table` with do/ignore rules,
+# and the matching sequence is: replicate-do-db --> replicate-do-table --> replicate-ignore-db --> replicate-ignore-table.
 # Specify the database name to be replicated.
 Support regular expressions.
 Start with '~' to use regular expressions.
 # replicate-do-db = ["~^b.*","s1"]

 # Specify the database you want to ignore in replication.
 Support regular expressions.
 Start with '~' to use regular expressions.
 # replicate-ignore-db = ["~^b.*","s1"]

-# skip-ddls skips the ddl statements.
-# skip-ddls = ["^OPTIMIZE\\s+TABLE"]

-# skip-dmls skips the DML statements.
+# skip-dmls skips the DML binlog events.
 The type value can be 'insert', 'update' and 'delete'.
 # The 'delete' statements that skip-dmls skips in the foo.bar table:
 # [[skip-dmls]]
 # db-name = "foo"